kaptainkommie/idmb-ipt-search/README.md

 In addition to the categories, the user may customize how the search results are sorted.
 By default, they are sorted by newest torrent.

+Users can now select which IPTorrents url they wish to use, all options use HTTPS.

 Screenshot of the options dialog:

 ![Options screenshot]